vrimar/mithril-transition-group/README.md

 ## CSS Transition

-A higher-order component that uses CSS classes for transitions.
+A component that uses CSS classes for transitions.
 It is inspired by [ng-animate](http://www.nganimate.org/).

 `CSSTransition` applies a pair of classes (specified by the `transitionClass` property) to `content` during the `enter` and `exit` transition states.
 Assuming `transitionClass="fade"`, the lifecycle process is as follows.